gndrmnn/nodepool/doc/source/configuration.rst

          be used to limit the number of containers.
 If not defined nodepool can create as many servers the tenant allows.

+      .. attr:: rw-overlay
+         :type: bool

+         Whether to mount container's rootfs as a writable overlay.
+If not defined, the root filesystem will be mounted read-only.

    .. attr:: labels
       :type: list